 Some rashes (like diaper rash and poison ivy) are easy to identify, but there are so many types of rashes that it’s often difficult and frustrating to determine the type of rash and whether it’s a cause for concern.
-Dr. Paul Irra and Dr. Katarina Ondrejicka at Naples Pediatrics in Naples, Florida, have years of experience analyzing rashes, making accurate diagnoses, and developing the best treatment plans.
+Dr. Paul Irra at Naples Pediatrics in Naples, Florida, has years of experience analyzing rashes, making accurate diagnoses, and developing the best treatment plans.
 Please don’t hesitate to contact us if you have any questions about your child’s rash.

 It’s hard to diagnose rashes because they have several possible causes — including viruses, bacteria, fungi, and allergies — and there are several different types of rashes, too.
 That’s why it’s important to rely on the doctors at Naples Pediatrics, who can identify rashes according to their size, shape, appearance, the number of lesions, location on the body, and accompanying symptoms.

 Your Naples Pediatrics doctor should especially evaluate two types of rashes:

 Rash with a fever: Children who have a rash alongside a fever, or who have a rash and simultaneously feel sick, may have an illness that needs medical attention.

 Hives: Hives are often the sign of an allergic reaction that could escalate into something more severe.

 Many childhood illnesses cause rashes, such as chickenpox, measles, roseola, hand-foot-and-mouth disease, fifth disease, and scarlet fever.
 Other common causes of rashes in children include:

 Contact dermatitis is an allergic reaction.
 The rash develops within 48-72 hours after contact with an allergen and is usually red, raised, dry, and itchy.